jonnonz1/nz-statute-book/acts/public/2002/te-uri-o-hau-claims-settlement-act-2002.md

 ### 100 Oyster reserves
 Regulations may be made under clause 5.10.3 of the deed of settlement despite section 10(d) of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992.

-**Subpart 6---Indigenous species**
+### Subpart 6 — Indigenous species

 ### 101 Interpretation
 In this section and sections 102 to 106,—
-  - **DOC and Department of Conservation** mean the department of state known as the Department of Conservation established by section 5 of the Conservation Act 1987
+  - **DOC** and mean the department of State known as the Department of Conservation established by section 5 of the Conservation Act 1987
   - **indigenous species** means the indigenous fish, flora, and fauna species found within Te Uri o Hau DOC protocol area, in relation to which the Department of Conservation performs statutory duties
   - **Te Uri o Hau DOC protocol area** means the area shown on the map that is attachment 5.1 to the deed of settlement.